Garden Word of the Day

 As your plants grow and start to produce buds, break the lower leaves off, over a period of a few weeks, starting from the bottom of the plant.
 Brussels sprouts are susceptible to sunburn damage and will bolt if temperatures get too high.
 You can help prevent these problems by covering them with a 50% shade cloth or a double layer of row covers.
 You can also plant them in a location that is protected from direct sun in the hottest part of the afternoon.
 This isn’t much of a problem as we get into winter.

 One of the most common reasons people dislike Brussels sprouts is because of the way the plants have been handled.
-Overcooking Brussels sprouts makes them grey, mushy, and bitter.
+Overcooking Brussels sprouts makes them gray, mushy, and bitter.
 Fresh Brussels sprouts are sweet and tender.

 Try adding just one Brussels sprout plant to your garden this fall and share the rest of your seeds with family and friends!

 As a child, I detested cauliflower above all vegetables.

 It probably had a lot to do with the evening an encyclopedia salesman arrived just at dinner time.
 My single parent mother was bad at telling people to go away, so our already overcooked cauliflower sat on our plates, congealing, for nearly an hour.
 We didn’t have a microwave, so we had to eat it at room temperature.
 My mother’s rageful mood didn’t help our appetites.